pitastrudl/wekanwiki/Export-Docker-Mongo-Data.md

+## Important info

+You need to stop Wekan before importing MongoDB database with command `mongorestore --drop`

+And also check that in your start-wekan.sh you have corrent MongoDB database name admin, wekan, etc. Otherwise it will be empty.

+***

-NOTE: Check from your Dockerfile or docker-compose.yml what is name of MongoDB container.
+Check from your Dockerfile or docker-compose.yml what is name of MongoDB container.
 It can be wekan-db, mongodb or something else.

 1) You can run Wekan on Docker locally like this on http://localhost:8080/